thesabinelim/comp1531-slackr/seprinciples.md

     -  there was already a function that checked if messages where valid however there was code repetition when validating the user, channel and retrieving messages from message_ids.
 To reduce the overall complexity two functions to setup at the start of a function where implemented.
 These are under the header validate channel & message at the top.
 This increased readability in all the functions in this file.
     - as above error functions where implemented for the same reasons.
     - headers where also added to make it easier to find functions

+- search.py

+- standup.py
+    - created a setup function at the start that gets the user and channel from the token  and channel id.
+This was used in all functions to reduce code repetition.
+This also made functions more readable.
+    - implemented all the above style; headers, error functions and more documentation to increase readability.

+- user.py
+    - implemented all the above style; headers, error functions and more documentation to increase readability.
+No substantial code repetition was found.

+- users.py

+- utils.py

 - upload_photo 12/11/19
     - The initial code was very long and had all of the logic placed into a